How to Knit short courses for beginners and improvers

 - Read simple knitting patterns.

-In the first class, you’ll learn about the different parts of a knitting pattern.
-You will start knitting a pair of simple fingerless mittens following written instructions.
-You’ll find out how to make sure that your project comes out the right size.
-You will learn how to keep track of where you are on a project..
-You’ll also learn how to make neat edges.
+In the first class, you will start making pair of simple fingerless mittens following written instructions.
+You will find out how to ensure that your finished project is the correct size.
+You will learn to keep track of where you are on a project.
+You will also learn how to make neat edges.

 In the second class, you will use mattress stitch to join the sides of your fingerless mittens and learn how to finish ends.
-You’ll also learn how to increase and decrease stitches while knitting the petals to make a flower.
+You’ll also learn how to decrease stitches while knitting a hat.

 “I was thrilled with the new skills I learned and am eagerly looking forward to the next course.
 Meanwhile, I will be tackling some projects on my own that I wouldn’t have felt confident to try before this course.”Eileen